BackupTheBerlios/dzchart-svn/utilities/dzPrepBuild/trunk/ReadMe.txt

 for Delphi projects when compiling using the dcc32.exe commandline compiler.
 It can also be used as a Pre-Build tool in Delphi 2007.

-I can read and update three different kinds of sources for the version information:
+It can read and update three different kinds of sources for the version information:
 * <projectname>.dof files (used up to Delphi 7)
 * <projectname>.bdsproj files (used in BDS 2005 and 2006)